bazelbuild/bazel/site/docs/skylark/testing.md

 add a `*_test` target to your BUILD file.
 The specific artifacts you want to check should be data dependencies of this target.
-If your validation logic is reusable for multiple tests, it should be a script that takes command line arguments that are controlled by the test target’s `args` attribute.
-Here’s an example that validates that the output of `myrule` from above is `"abc"`.
+If your validation logic is reusable for multiple tests, it should be a script that takes command line arguments that are controlled by the test target's `args` attribute.
+Here's an example that validates that the output of `myrule` from above is `"abc"`.

 `//mypkg/myrule_validator.sh`: